Swirled Christmas Cookies

 • Unsalted Butter – If you only have salted butter, you can use it and omit the salt that this recipe calls for.
 You can also use vegan butter.

 • Granulated Sugar – This recipe turns out best with granulated sugar.
-I wouldn’t recommend changing the amount or type of sugar or it will impact the spread of the cookies.
+I wouldn’t recommend changing the amount or type of sugar, as it will impact the spread of the cookies.

 • All-Purpose Flour – You can use a gluten-free flour blend if needed in place of the AP flour in this recipe.